Macrometacorp/docs/docs/graphs/graph-queries/graph-keywords/prune.md

 ## Purpose

 The purpose of the `PRUNE` keyword is to control the traversal process by filtering out paths or branches during the graph traversal that do not meet specified conditions.
-This allows users to efficiently explore specific parts of a graph by pruning unwanted paths early in the traversal, reducing the overall complexity and improving query performance.
+This allows users to efficiently explore specific parts of a graph by pruning unwanted paths early in the traversal, reducing the overall complexity, improving query performance, and allowing you to manage resources such as memory and CPU usage more effectively.

 ## Syntax